PietroBonardi/pathfinding/README.md

 ---
 ### Overview
 An interactive interface for visualizing shortest path algorithms.
-- Set your starting point 📌
+- set your starting point 📌
 - add obstacles 👾
 - set a destination 🏠